uptimeDBA/cockroach-vb-single/cockroach-vb-single/cockroach-vb-single_db_startup_and_logging.md

 The `--http-port` parameter tells cockroach which port to start the node's Admin interface on.

 The `--join` parameter tells cockroach the host and port of a node in the cluster it is to become a member of.

+## About the Cluster Node Ports

+In a typical configuration, each cluster node will run on it's own physical or virtual machine, or inside it's own container.
+When this is the case, the default port numbers of **8080** for the Admin port and **26257** for the internode communication port should work ok.
+However, we are running all cluster nodes on the same machine so we need to assign different ports to each cluster node so they don't clash.

 ## Logging